aus10powell/aus10powell.github.io/_posts/2023-02-01-TwitterAccounts.markdown

 * Generate a Tweet in the style of one from the following Twitter Accounts ("alikarimi_ak8", "elonmusk","BarackObama","taylorlorenz","cathiedwood","ylecun").
 NOTE: alikarimi_ak8 tweets often in Persian however generated tweets are in English.
 * Provide Sentiment Analysis for the 6 accounts NOTE: Based on saved historical data not live data due to the uncertain nature of scraping tweets with Elon Musk acquisition.
 * TBD: Provide summary of each account's tweets
-* TBD: Provide RestAPI (uncertain if possible with currently deployment) for:
-  * Account statuses
   * Tweets within date-range
   * Sentiment of tweets for account within date-range